Phone: +49 5201 8142-0

 Further details can be found in the following articles:

-Pick-to-Light - order picking with compartment displays
+Pick-to-Light - order picking with specialist displays

 Voice Picking - voice-guided order picking